How educators learn has become as important as how students learn.

-If you support educators or participate in this practice-grounded approach, it’s important to understand the process itself and to appreciate the skills it demands from those who participate in it.
+If you support educators or participate in this practice-grounded approach to professional learning, it’s important to understand the process itself and to appreciate the skills it demands from those who participate in it.

 Join MaryEllen Vogt, co-author of Professional Learning in Action: An Inquiry Approach for Teachers of Literacy, for a webinar that will give you valuable insights into this innovative model of professional learning.
 MaryEllen will share specific examples of how adult learners use inquiry-based professional learning to drive results in the classroom.